Barlow Common Nature Reserve

 By car

 Barlow Common is easily reached from the A1041 Selby to Snaith road by taking the southern-most turning to Barlow village.
-Follow the road for approximately 1½ miles and turn right onto Mill Lane.
-After less than half a mile the nature reserve will be on the right.
+After less than a mile the road to the nature reserve will be on the left.